ai-spiceman/temp-test/README.md

-    The word count was easily solved with a django template filter, but since you specifically asked for a view, I wrote some python to do the calculation, as well (I sure it could be refactored into a betterdjango-taggit==0.10a1 form).
+    The word count was easily solved with a django template filter, but since you specifically asked for a view, I wrote some python to do the calculation, as well (I'm sure it could be refactored into a better form).
 I displayed both in the template to compare results.

 Conclusion